How to Resurface Granite Countertops

 Is resurfacing a good option for your discolored, damaged or worn-out countertops?
 This all depends on your abilities, experience and tolerance for risk.
 If you understand what you’re doing, you might be able to create an adequate finish that lasts.
 Just as often, homeowners end up with disappointing results.
 In the end, it’s often much safer to simply replace your existing granite with new countertops that are guaranteed to look beautiful and last for years.

-Rock Solid has gained a hard-earned reputation for being the finest, most reliable granite counters company in the entire Denver metro area.
+Rock Solid has gained a hard-earned reputation for being the finest, most reliable granite counters company.
 Employee-owned, our local company does it all.
 This means we don’t outsource any important jobs to subcontractors.
 When homeowners work with our experts, they can expect gorgeous natural stone countertops that stand the test of time.